 - i.
 Sealing Exhibits.
 Any party seeking leave to file an unsealed or redacted document with a fully sealed exhibit attached thereto should file the main document (in accordance with the procedures above, if the party seeks to do so with redactions) on ECF, accompanied by a single page marked "SEALED" in place of any exhibit that the party seeks leave to file under seal, regardless of the actual length of such exhibit.
-The party should simultaneously file a letter-motion seeking leave to file in that manner according to the procedure described in Paragraphs 10(C)(ii)-(iii) above. - ii.
+The party should simultaneously file a letter-motion seeking leave to file in that manner according to the procedure described in Paragraphs 11(C)(ii)-(iii) above. - ii.
 Sealing Entire Documents.
 Any party seeking leave to file under seal an entire submission (with or without exhibits) should not file anything on ECF in the first instance.
-Instead, the party should e-mail an unredacted copy of the submission to Chambers (Furman_NYSDChambers@nysd.uscourts.gov) and should include as an attachment to the e-mail a letter-motion seeking leave to file the document under seal.
-The letter-motion must explain why sealing is justified in light of the standards discussed in Paragraph 10(B) above.
+Instead, the party should email an unredacted copy of the submission to Chambers and should include as an attachment to the email a letter-motion seeking leave to file the document under seal.
+The letter-motion must explain why sealing is justified considering the standards discussed in Paragraph 11(B) above.
 If the party believes that the letter-motion itself should be sealed or redacted, the letter-motion should so state and should provide the justification therefor.
-The Court will include instructions for filing sealed or redacted versions of the document and accompanying letter-motion, if necessary, in any order disposing of the motion to seal.
+The Court will include instructions for filing sealed or redacted versions of the document and accompanying lettermotion, if necessary, in any order disposing of the motion to seal.